alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Testing Strategies

 Since we are no longer throwing exceptions, `[ExpectedException]` attributes don't apply.
-Instead, you assert on the state of the `Result` (often with `async Task` tests).
+Instead, you assert on the state of the `Result`.

 ```csharp
 [Fact]